 - The Portland Clinic also offers a mindfulness and pain support group which encourages dialogue and promotes mindfulness practices that can be implemented at home.
 Those interested in participating can visit The Portland Clinic's website for a calendar of classes, and/or call 503-293-0161, ext.
 4138 for more information.

 “Pain is truly a mind-body relationship,” said Steven Nakano, MSPT, Portland Clinic director of rehabilitation services and class instructor.
 “Mindfulness goes beyond behavioral health – it impacts physical health, too.”

 - Pace yourself.
 Pushing yourself too hard can lead to increased suffering in the long run.
 Practice pacing, even with everyday activities such as household chores or errands, to avoid aggravating pre-existing pain.

 Interested in attending an upcoming class?
-Check out the Pain Education Series schedule, here, or call 503-293-0161, ext.
+Check out the Clinic's calendar of events, or call 503-293-0161, ext.
 4138 for the full schedule and to register.

 Regence selfie moment at the pain management resource table

 Chronic Pain and the Opioid Epidemic

 The Portland Clinic’s Chronic Pain Management class empowers individuals to address their pain without the use of opioids.

 Regence is proud to partner with community leaders, organizations and health care providers across the state to address the opioid epidemic, and help our members access non-opioid, alternative treatments and support.
 Regence is committed to decreasing the misuse of opioids while supporting use for people who can benefit from opioid treatment.
 Learn more in our opioid response or on our blog.